department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="va-introtext">

 If you have a disability and you’re currently in predischarge status, you can file a claim for disability benefits 90 to 180 days before you leave the military.
-Filing your claim as you get ready to leave the military may speed up the claim decision process.
-Processing times tend to be faster for claims submitted before separation than for those submitted after separation.
+This may speed up the claim decision process because processing times tend to be faster for claims submitted before separation.
 Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program, depending on where you're stationed.

 </div>